xxv/esphome-knob/README.md

 this context, so I won't repeat that here.
 If we want a perfect rotary encoder signal, we should add some signal filtering to the encoder as recommended by the datasheet.
-This helps keep everything working smoothly, so we don't have suprious jumps on the output (see also: debouncing).
+This helps keep everything working smoothly, so we don't have spurious jumps on the output (see also: debouncing).
 If this tickles your fancy, look into rotary encoders that come on breakout boards that have the filter capicators on them, as that will save you a lot of hassle when wiring up the panel-mount style that we're doing here.